RJDennis/NLboxsolve.jl/README.md

 Bellavia, S., Macconi, M., and S. Pieraccini, (2012), "Constrained Dogleg Methods for Nonlinear Systems with Simple Bounds", *Computational Optimization and Applications*, 53, pp. 771–794.

 Chen, J., and C. Vuik, (2016), "Globalization Technique for Projected Newton-Krylov Methods", *International Journal for Numerical Methods in Engineering*, 110, pp.661–674.

-Fan, J., (2013), "On the Levenberg-Marquardt Methods for Convex Constrained Nonlinear Equations", *Journal of Industrial and Management Optimization*, 9, 1, pp. 227–241.

-Frontini, M., and E. Sormani, (2004), "Third-order Methods from Quadrature Formulae for Solving Systems of Nonlinear Equations", *Applied Mathematics and Computation*, 149, pp. 771–782.

 Kanzow, C., Yamashita, N., and M. Fukushima, (2004), "Levenberg–Marquardt Methods with Strong Local Convergence Properties for Solving Nonlinear Equations with Convex Constraints", *Journal of Computational and Applied Mathematics*, 172, pp. 375–397.